Starting a Start-Up

 c.
 Solidify your brand and secure it.

 Solidifying your brand may include assigning an identity to your product.
 People need to relate to what a company offers.
-The “brand” will differ from company to company, and depends on the industry.
+The brand will differ from company to company, and depends on the industry.
 Solidifying your brand may also include creating and securing incidental IP like websites, any supplementary products, marketing methods, as well as having a pitch ready.
 These pitches, or descriptors, should be short.
-This makes sure you do not lose your investor’s attention, while demonstrating that you are providing the best possible product for that particular problem.
+This ensures that you do not lose your investor’s attention, while demonstrating that you are providing the best possible product for that particular problem.
 You should conduct extensive research on and be well-versed in the issue, enough so that you can call yourself a subject matter expert.
 This will encourage others to value your opinions and ideas and thus help reinforce your brand.

 d.
 Define your company.

 You have your product and you know what it does.
 Now might be the time to formalize the company, i.e., the entity that will have ownership of the product.
 Choosing the name would be the natural first step.
 You will then have to register your company as a particular type of organization.
 This can be done by contacting an attorney to help you register the company as a corporation, limited liability company (LLC), non-profit, sole proprietorship, or limited or general partnership.
 The way in which you register your company will affect its structuring and tax liability.
 You also need to choose which state you want your company incorporated, organized, or domiciled in.
 This step should include consultation with tax and financial professionals, and once the company is formed, will also include obtaining a federal EIN (Employment Identification Number) from the IRS.

 e.
 Pick a team.

 Now that you have protected your product and company, it is time to pick a team.
 This team may consist of many people, or only one other person, but you should make sure they each have a separate skill set from you.
 Investors are more confident in a company that has diversity of thought and know that the team members will keep each other in check.